-Contact: Paul Weitzel 757.789.1765 or Dean of Instruction 757.789.1748
+Contact: Paul Weitzel 757,789,1765 or Chief Academic Officer 757,789,1748

 The Associate of Arts and Sciences degree curriculum in Business Administration is designed for students who plan to transfer to a four-year college or university to complete a baccalaureate degree in business administration, accounting, management, marketing, or other business-related program.
 See General Education Requirements for electives.